 It’s about:

-It’s a relief when the guys and Brooke stumble out to the patio.
+It’s a relief when the guys and Kristen stumble out to the patio.
 At least they’re acting normal, sleeping until noon and then fully waking themselves by jumping into the pool.

 Ten minutes later, the men exit the house and seat themselves at one of the tables, so I know the food is on the way.
 “Lunch,” I call out to the swimmers.